-There are no fees for tuition but other fees and charges are payable.
-These include those charges raised to finance the expenses incurred in operating activities such as the University Union, the Students' Union, the Sports Association, and the Physical Education and Recreation Centre.
+The fees and charges which are payable include those charges raised to finance the expenses incurred in operating activities such as the University Union, the Students' Union, the Sports Association, and the Physical Education and Recreation Centre.
 Penalty payments are also incurred if a student fails to complete procedures as required.
 Charges may also be payable, sometimes in the form of a deposit, for the hiring of kits of equipment in certain subjects.
 Accommodation charges, costs of subsistence on excursions, field work, etc, and for hospital residence (medical students) are payable in appropriate circumstances.